nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/LogicClassDiagram.png" width="550"/>

 How the `Logic` component works:
-1. When `Logic` is called upon to execute a command, it uses the `AddressBookParser` class to parse the user command.
+1. When `Logic` is called upon to execute a command, it uses the `AddressBookParser` class to parse the user command to result in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddClientCommand`).
+More specifically,
-2. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is executed by the `LogicManager`.
+   1. If the command is specific to an entity (e.g. `Project`, `Client` or `Issue`), this results in a `CommandParser` object (More specifically, an object of one of its subclasses e.g., `ClientCommandParser`)), which then yields a `Command` object.
+   2. Otherwise, it results in a `Command` Object directly.
+2. The resulting `Command` object is executed by the `LogicManager`.
 3. The command can communicate with the `Model` when it is executed (e.g. to add a person).
 4. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.